Leandroc728/Audio-Classification-NN-From-Scratch/README-en.md

 The `docker-compose.yml` will simultaneously spin up the PostgreSQL database and the FastAPI application.

-*Be sure that Docker Desktop is open and running*
+*Be sure that Docker Desktop is open and running.*

 **1. Set Environment Variables**